What’s the Best Island to Visit in Hawai‘i for the First Time?

 “Oahu offers the perfect blend of city excitement and North Shore tranquility,” Fora Advisor Caroline Weilert said.
 “Spend a few days in Waikiki, enjoying top-notch restaurants, bustling farmers' markets, luxury shopping and the longest sandy beach in the islands.”

 “It’s a quieter side of the island with calm lagoons, perfect for young children to safely enjoy the water,” he said.
-He noted that the area offers a variety of resorts, including the family-friendly Disney Aulani Resort and the luxurious Four Seasons.

 Oahu is arguably the best island for shopping

-Honolulu on Oahu is Hawai‘i’s only major metropolitan city.
+Honolulu alone makes Oahu the best island to visit in Hawai‘i for first-timers most interested in the shopping.
+It’s Hawai‘i’s only major metropolitan city.
 While you can find boutiques, upscale retailers and more casual shops across all the Hawai‘ian islands, nowhere else compares to Honolulu’s breadth of offerings.
-The best shopping areas include Ala Moana Center, the largest open-air mall in the world, Waikiki’s Luxury Row and Kalakaua Avenue, which feature high-end retailers, Hawai‘ian-inspired boutiques and souvenir shops.
+The best shopping areas include Ala Moana Center, one of the largest malls in the world, Waikiki’s Luxury Row and Kalakaua Avenue, which feature high-end retailers, Hawai‘ian-inspired boutiques and souvenir shops.
+Fora Advisor Winnie Harwell recommended shopping locally, highlighting the KCC Farmers Market and Aloha Stadium Swap Meet, for unique finds and souvenirs.

 Oahu has a vibrant international food scene